Wundero/ProjectRay/README.md

 -Potentially make a GUI system for commands built into the architecture, and disable by default (interface?)

 -Changeable name (final name for this plugin is probably not going to be ProjectRay but whatever)

-Credit for the Fanciful library used in this plugin goes to mkremins.
-License here: https://github.com/mkremins/fanciful/blob/master/LICENSE